 Are you taking your legal advice from strangers in Facebook groups or Google articles?
 If so, you’re going to want to read this…

-Each week, I used to open up 5 slots for a Legal Checkup call and connect with women all over the U.S. who were ready to get legally legit, but didn’t know where to start.
+When I first started my biz, I used to open up 5 slots for a Legal Checkup call and connect with women all over the U.S. who were ready to get legally legit, but didn’t know where to start.

 They shared with me how much time they’ve wasted in Facebook groups, Google lawyer-ing, and spinning their wheels trying to figure out what the heck they needed to do to legally protect their business.

 I’m sure you’d much rather spend your time working on revenue-generating tasks in your business — like working with clients, promoting your business on social, and making an impact.